l4hgs/LostAndFoundUniverse/README.md

 </div>

 ## 🪐 **Overview**
-Lost & Found Universe is an interactive journaling-inspired console system designed to help users map out meaningful parts of their past.
+Lost and Found Universe is an interactive journaling-inspired console system designed to help users map out meaningful parts of their past.
 It serves as a reflective space to help users document and revisit the memories they've made with people they’ve crossed paths with, the moments that shaped them, and the items or connections that may no longer be present in their lives.

 Through guided prompts and categorized memory entries, the program encourages users to explore the “lost memories” within their personal universe, making it easier to revisit moments that may have faded over time and bring clarity to what may otherwise remain unnoticed.